 Do you not like it or do you find it a waste of time for you?

 I did join Twitter under a different name, but I have very close friends of mine from university who are political activists in Egypt and they were in the square for the revolution and the only way at a certain point to see what they were doing, follow their reports, was on Twitter.
 I think for several reasons, Twitter is great, and I joined for worthy reasons but now I find myself using it to pass the time in airports.
 But I’m ambivalent about it; I find the benefits of all of those things but I find it difficult to square the idea that none of my opinions are valid unless I share it with lots of other people.
 I like to champion privacy as well as speedy accessible communication.

 So you have a Facebook account not under your name…

-Do you feel more comfortable in period costume or a modern woman?
+Do you feel more comfortable in period costume or as a modern woman?

-I’m lying if I say it’s comfortable, there’s nothing comfortable about the lacing and the boots, none of it weather-adapted so you’re always hot or feeling cold.
-It’s kind of horrible but appropriate, so in that way sort of fun, it works, it helps.
+I’d be lying if I said it was comfortable; there’s nothing comfortable about the lacing and the boots and none of it is weather-adaptable so you’re always hot or feeling cold.
+It’s kind of horrible but appropriate, so in that way sort of fun – it works, it helps.
 Certainly with Lotte it helped.
-I was able to be more flighty and emotional in a strange way because I was so restricted, it lended itself to a feeling of anxiety and claustrophobia.
+I was able to be more flighty and emotional in a strange way because I was so restricted and it lent itself to a feeling of anxiety and claustrophobia.